Recently we came across some new statistics about executive functioning:

 - 1 in 8 people (12.5%) never feel under control at work (Accuity Training, 2022)

-Thousands of people are struggling at school, work, and with relationships because of diminished executive functioning skills.
+Thousands of people are struggling at school, work, and with relationships because of diminished executive functioning skills, and many coaches are available to help, though it’s important to choose those with proper training.

 When it comes to seeking support for improving executive functioning, you may find yourself wondering: Should I opt for executive functioning coaching or therapy?